cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 - guava-20.0.jar: 2.442625 bytes
 - guava cache only alternative: com.nytimes.android:cache-2.0.3.jar: 160.474 bytes

-For Guava cache users that don't need the whole Guava library, New York Times provides a jar file that only contains the cache functionality.
-For Android or environments where small (download) sizes matter Guava and cache2k are the best choice.
-Compared to the features, the Caffeine jar is rather big, which is caused by a high number of generated classes.
+For Guava cache users who don't need the whole Guava library, New York Times has provided a jar file which contains only the cache functionality.
+For Android or other environments where download sizes matter Guava and cache2k are the best choices.
+Compared to other features the Caffeine jar is rather big due to high number of generated classes.

 ## Benchmark Shortcomings

 All of our benchmark scenarios intentionally stress the cache heavily to amplify differences in the cache implementations and reveal weaknesses.
-The outcome in real applications will differ.
+The outcome in real applications will be much better.

-Here is a summary of noteworthy things that may influence the real world performance:
+Here is a summary of noteworthy points that may influence the real world performance:

 - The value and key in the benchmark is only an integer object.
 Larger and more complex objects, will lead to higher allocation rates.
 The overhead in the internal data structures of the cache becomes less significant.
 - Different latency and CPU cycles for loading a cache value
 - CPU time used by the application
-- interactive or throughput oriented workload
+- Interactive or throughput oriented workload
-- selected garbage collector and its tuning values
+- Selected garbage collector and its tuning values
 - forced full GC between iterations may influence benchmark results
 - A real world access sequence is different to the Zipfian sequence

 The last point cannot be stressed enough.
-Testing with the Zipfian distribution is heavily in favor of caches that keep entries longer that are accessed more often (frequency aspect).
-Since the access pattern is always in the identical value range, a cache could actually stop replacing entries after a set of hot entries is established.
-Next benchmarks should modify the value ranges to test the speed of adaption, e.g. in a phase change of the application.
+Testing with the Zipfian distribution is heavily in favor of caches which keep frequently used entries for longer time(frequency aspect).
+As the access pattern is always in same value range, a cache could actually stop replacing entries after a set of hot entries is established.
+Next benchmarks should modify the value ranges to test the speed of adaption e.g. in a phase change of the application.

 Running all benchmarks with CMS and G1 collector with the needed precision takes four days on one machine.
 Especially the large cache size of 10M needs longer benchmark run times.
-Because of the long running times, we only test three variations of thread counts, cache size and hit rate each.
+Because of the time required for run, we could only test three variations of thread counts, cache size and hit rate each.

 ## Future Work

-A lot of work went into this blog post and at some time it is important to publish results rather than to continue digging deeper.
+A lot of work went into this blog post and at this point it is important to publish results rather than to continue digging deeper.
 This is what we left for the future:

-- Use a sweeping Zipfian sequence, to test adoption speed (see above)
+- Use a sweeping Zipfian sequence, to test adaption speed (see above)
 - Benchmarks with higher number of cores/threads
 - Benchmark with latency
 - Clock-Pro eviction: Analyze/compare the scan counts with the original algorithm
 - Clock-Pro eviction: Deeper analysis of worst case patterns close to 100% hit rate
-- Clock-Pro eviction: Capping the eviction scans, will reduce computing cost for random access patterns
+- Clock-Pro eviction: Capping the eviction scans will reduce computing cost for random access patterns
-- Deeper analysis of the interaction with G1, e.g. benchmark runs with a finer variation of cache sizes
+- Deeper analysis of the interaction with G1 e.g. benchmark runs with a finer variation of cache sizes
 - Improve cache2k eviction for the G1 collector
-- In general caching and GC interaction is worth further research, e.g. analyze balance between cache size and GC activity
+- In general caching and GC interaction is worth further research  e.g. analyze balance between cache size and GC activity

 ## Conclusion

-cache2k uses an alternative eviction algorithm (Clock-Pro) that reduces the latency overhead of the cache access to a minimum.
-Analyzing the benchmark results we can see that cache2k has better performance then other caches when operating at high hit rates, approximately above 80%.
-With lower hit rates, that cause more eviction activity, the performance of cache2k is at least on the same level than other cache implementations.
+Cache2k uses an alternative eviction algorithm (Clock-Pro) that reduces the latency overhead of the cache access to a minimum.
+After analyzing the benchmark results we can see that cache2k has better performance than other caches when operating at high hit rates, approximately above 80%.
+With lower hit rates which cause more eviction activity, the performance of cache2k is at least on the same level than other cache implementations.

-Since the Clock-Pro algorithm eviction runtime could theoretically grow linear to the cache size, cache2k contains improvements over the original algorithm.
-Our experiments prove that the implementation performs stable in the worst possible scenarios.
+Since the Clock-Pro algorithm eviction runtime could theoretically grow linear with the cache size, cache2k shows improvements over the original algorithm.
+Our experiments have proven that the implementation performance is stable in the worst possible scenarios.
 Because of this intensive testing we can say that the implementation has production quality.

 As the achieved hit rates show, Caffeine and cache2k use both an effective and modern eviction algorithm that performs better than LRU for the Zipfian sequence.

-Because of its low allocation rates, cache2k performs better with the upcoming G1 garbage collector then other caches in typical working conditions.
+Because of its low allocation rates, cache2k performs better with the upcoming G1 garbage collector than other caches in typical working conditions.

 The memory overhead differs for each cache implementation.
 When compared to Guava or Caffeine, cache2k has